What is the difference between a finance manager and an accounting manager?

 Whilst you’re gaining experience in this area, you should also look to improve your soft skills, since you’ll be managing a team of people.
 Not everyone who is good at accounting will naturally make a good leader, so brushing up on the other skills that you’ll need to support the team will lead you towards success.

-For example, you should work on your communication and planning skills, to ensure that you can delegate work in a fair and clear manner.
-This will reduce the chance of any confusion and errors – not only is wasted time frustrating, but it can also be costly when you work in a deadline focused environment.
+For example, you should work on your communication and planning skills.
+To ensure that you can delegate work fairly and clearly.
+This will reduce the chance of any confusion and errors.
+Not only is this wasted time frustrating, but it can also be costly when you work in a deadline focused environment.

 Having experience in all of the above when you apply for a job will show an employer that you have the right accounting manager skills.